 Beer-Lambert Law Formula:

 Following is the table explaining concepts related to Physics laws

 Absorption of energy causes the absorption of light as well usually by electrons.
-Different forms of light such as visible light and ultraviolet light gets absorbed in this process.
-Therefore, change in intensity of light due to absorption, interference and scattering leads to:
+Different forms of light such as visible light and ultraviolet light get absorbed in this process.
+Therefore, change in the intensity of light due to absorption, interference, and scattering leads to:

 ΔI = I0 – IT